KendraMManz/Chapman-Minigolf/README.md

 Final project for CPSC 298-05.
 Designing, programming, and deploying a website of a mock Chapman Minigolf team to the internet.

 GROUP MEMEMBERS:
-Kendra Manz - Worked on CSS file
+Kendra Manz - Worked on CSS file,
-Sarah Fieck - Worked on the HTML
+Sarah Fieck - Worked on the HTML,
-Cameron Emamian - Worked on JS files
+Cameron Emamian - Worked on JS files,